 Then there is the whole gamut of activities that assume right-handedness – from cutlery setting to violin playing, from hockey to polo, from scissors to potato peelers – left handed people are disadvantaged.
 Some things, like scissors have their own left handed versions (at a price); others like hockey just require you to play right-handedly.

 Of recent times, like the revenge of the nerds, lefties have been demonstrating greater sporting abilities than average.
 This is not true in all sports (golf gives no advantage) but in adversarial sports, like tennis and cricket, where right-handers have less experience confronting left-handed opponents, the lefties seem to come out on top.
-And not just sporting heroes - actors, musicians and academics are giving lefties new confidence.
-When President Obama meets Prime Minister Abbott it will be two lefties greeting each other.
+And not just sporting heroes – actors, musicians and academics are giving lefties new confidence.
+A few years ago, when President Obama met Prime Minister Abbott it was two lefties greeting each other.

 Research on the source of left-handedness is inconclusive.
 There seems a genetic component, but heritability appears to be only one factor.
 Other theories look at environmental factors, especially prenatal ones.
 But, as with much of human behaviour, there are many factors at work.

 Humans are very complex, and our behaviour patterns are affected by both nature and nurture.
 It is not just that our biology affects our behaviour; our behaviour can also affect our biology.
 Knowing the brain’s capacity to develop new neural pathways through behavioural stimulation, changes our perception of our biology as a ‘given’.
 Understanding the plasticity of the brain has opened up for us new possibilities for stroke victims and others whose brain has been damaged, and makes us wonder how other behaviours, especially in our childhood, have influenced the way our brain functions as an adult.